This tutorial helps you learn about configuring categories.

-If you have not yet configured your permalinks, then do so now before configuring your categories.
+If you have not configured your permalinks yet, then do so first before configuring your post categories.

-For a detailed step-by-step tutorial on configuring permalinks, go here: Improve Your WordPress SEO Using SEO-Friendly URLs
+To learn more about setting up and using permalinks, go here: Improve Your WordPress SEO With SEO-Friendly URLs

-Maintaining your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.
+Maintaining your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to boost your site’s optimization for better search engine results.

-We recommend, therefore, first planning what kind of broad “topics” you will write about.
-These can be topics related to your specific niche, your services or products, your industry, etc.
+The first step, therefore, is to carefully plan what kind of broad “topics” you will be writing about.
+These can be topics related to your specific niche, your services or products, or your industry.

-We have created a detailed tutorial about website planning here: A Basic Guide To Web Site Planning For Non-Technical Business Owners
+We have written a detailed tutorial on website planning here: A Basic Guide To Web Site Planning For Non-Technical Business Owners

-When creating a list of topics, include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
-This is important in terms of establishing your business as an online authority that visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer to others.
+When creating a list of topics, include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
+This is important in terms of establishing your site as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer other people to.

-Let’s say, for example, that you want to start a website to promote your marriage celebrant business.
+Let’s say, for example, that you would like to start a site to promote your marriage celebrant business.
 After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include: